Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Growth of Matter Perturbations in IDE Model

 For the case of the linear order of matter perturbation with the coupling between dark matter and dark energy, the growth function $\delta$ at a much smaller scale than the Hubble radius satisfies the following equation~\cite{jackson0901,He2009,caldera-cabral},

-Substituting Eq.~\eqref{evolutiondarkm} into Eq.~\eqref{gamma-2}, we get the modified differential equation for the growth rate $f$:
+Substituting Eq.~\eqref{eq:dOmega_m} into Eq.~\eqref{gamma-2}, we get the modified differential equation for the growth rate $f$:

-This equation forms the basis of our first analysis method.
-The numerical results from Eq.~\eqref{wcdmfeq2} are shown in Fig.~\ref{cdmdifm1}, demonstrating that a positive coupling constant corresponds to a smaller growth rate $f$ compared to the scenario with no coupling, and vice versa.
+This equation forms the basis of our first analysis method, which is applicable to both the interacting $w$CDM and CPL models.
+The numerical results from Eq.~\eqref{wcdmfeq2} are shown in Fig.~\ref{fig:fz_evolution}, demonstrating that a positive coupling constant corresponds to a smaller growth rate $f$ compared to the scenario with no coupling, and vice versa.
+The left panel (Fig.~\ref{fig:fz_evolution}a) illustrates the interacting $w$CDM model, while the right panel (Fig.~\ref{fig:fz_evolution}b) shows the interacting CPL model.

-Our second analysis method utilizes the parameterized form $f \approx \Omega_{\rm m}^\gamma$.
+Our second analysis method utilizes the parameterized form $f \approx \Omega_{\rm m}^\gamma$, which is initially derived for the interacting $w$CDM model.
 We first consider the $w$CDM dark energy model without interaction.
 In this case, Eq.~\eqref{grwthfeq1} can be rewritten as

 making the assumption that the dark energy component can be described by a constant equation of state $w$ and negligible dark energy perturbations.
 Using the parameterized form $\Omega_{\rm m}^\gamma$ for the growth rate $f$ and expanding Eq.~\eqref{wcdmfeq} around $\Omega_{\rm m}\sim 1$ (good approximation especially at $z\geq 1$), in the case of no interaction term, the growth index $\gamma$ can be approximated as